Last Updated on March 9, 2021 by Julia Wilson

 An isolated incident of vomiting where the cat shows no other signs of illness is not uncommon and generally doesn’t necessitate a trip to the vet.
 If the vomiting continues beyond 24 hours, if the cat is under 12 months or if you notice other symptoms along with the vomiting, then a trip to the veterinarian is necessary.

-You should seek veterinary if any of the following symptoms occur:
+You should seek veterinary attention if any of the following symptoms occur:

 - Repeated vomiting